top of page

 by ZACH ADAM

-Synopsis: When a pandemic lockdown traps Jack, a queer musician, in his Tennessee childhood home with his estranged, secretly dying father, a decade of silence finally has an expiration date.
+When a pandemic lockdown traps Jack, a queer musician, in his Tennessee childhood home with his estranged, secretly dying father, a decade of silence finally has an expiration date.
 Can two people who never learned to speak the same language forgive each other before time runs out?

 JUGULAR